 • Basket apples stood under a tree.

-• not deep enough saucer.
+• Not deep enough saucer.

-• Not mirror in girls.
+• No mirror in girls.

 • Lacks blanket for babies.